agoutsmedt/website/content/fr/home/posts.md

 # This file represents a page section.
 headless: false

-active: false
+active: true

 # Order that this section appears on the page.
 weight: 40

-title: Posts récents
+title: Billets récents
 subtitle:

 content: